-Differences between fixed and adjustable loans
+Differences between fixed and adjustable rate loans

-You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they can't sell their home or refinance with a lower property value.
+Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan on remaining in the house longer than this introductory low-rate period.
+ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (916) 399-5500.
 It's our job to answer these questions and many others, so we're happy to help!